cmualgos/cmualgos.github.io/_posts/2018-10-26-online-meets-md.md

 This set of conditions above are called the [_KKT_](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions) conditions.
 These were initially called the Kuhn-Tucker conditions, and attributed to a conference paper of [Harold Kuhn](https://en.wikipedia.org/wiki/Harold_W._Kuhn) (who gave the Hungarian method for max-weight matchings) and [Albert Tucker](https://en.wikipedia.org/wiki/Albert_W._Tucker) (who was later the president of the Math Association of America), but later found to have been given in the masters' thesis of [William Karush](https://en.wikipedia.org/wiki/William_Karush).
+If your problem is not convex, or if strong duality may not hold, you should check out weaker conditions under which the KKT conditions are necessary and sufficient;
-There are weaker conditions under which the KKT conditions are necessary and sufficient, which you can find in standard texts.
+these you can find in standard texts like [Boyd and Vanderberghe](http://web.stanford.edu/~boyd/cvxbook/).
+You never know what Google may return: [here's](https://davidrosenberg.github.io/ml2015/docs/convex-optimization.pdf) an extremely abridged version of their book.